savannainstitute/chestnut-bur-detection-from-drone/README.md

 This repository implements an end-to-end pipeline for estimating chestnut (*Castanea* spp.) bur yield at the individual-tree level using drone imagery and YOLO object detection.
 The workflow proceeds from raw flight data to per-tree bur counts through four sequential modules:

-1. **Flight Reconstruction** — process raw drone images into georeferenced 3D products (DSM, DTM, CHM, orthomosaic) using Agisoft Metashape
+1. Flight Reconstruction: process raw drone images into georeferenced 3D products (DSM, DTM, CHM, orthomosaic) using Agisoft Metashape
-2. **Canopy Segmentation** — delineate individual tree canopies from the Canopy Height Model using marker-controlled watershed segmentation
+2. Canopy Segmentation: delineate individual tree canopies from the Canopy Height Model using marker-controlled watershed segmentation
-3. **Image Selection** — back-project each canopy polygon onto the raw drone image collection and select the highest-quality image per tree
+3. Image Selection: back-project each canopy polygon onto the raw drone image collection and select the highest-quality image per tree
-4. **Bur Detection** — detect and count burs in each canopy image using YOLO; includes training, hyperparameter tuning, and inference modes
+4. Bur Detection: detect and count burs in each canopy image using YOLO; includes training, hyperparameter tuning, and inference modes

 ```
 Raw drone images